-- A reliable computer running Windows XP (or higher) or Mac OS X 10 (or higher). - A web cam with 640x480 video pixel resolution or higher. - Headphones or working speakers connected to the computer. - A working microphone connected to the computer.
-We recommend a web cam that has a built in microphone. - A web browser with Adobe Flash Player installed.
-We recommend Flash Player 10. - A reliable, high-speed Internet connection. - The ability to allow video and screen-sharing connections to the computer used to take an exam. - Test-takers can test their computer and webcam at www.ProctorU.com/helpdesk
+- A reliable computer running Windows XP (or higher) or Mac OS X 10 (or higher). - A webcam with 640x480 video pixel resolution or higher. - Headphones or working speakers connected to the computer. - A reliable, high-speed Internet connection. - The ability to allow video and screen-sharing connections to the computer used to take an exam.